-Appendix C: JTWG Recommendations to the Council on Measures to Minimize the Carbon Leakage Risk and Minimize Anti-Competitiveness Impacts of Potential Carbon Policies and Energy Sector Mandates
+Appendix C: Just Transition Working Group Recommendations to the Council on Measures to Minimize the Carbon Leakage Risk and Minimize Anti-Competitiveness Impacts of Potential Carbon Policies and Energy Sector Mandates

-In its transition to a net zero GHG emission economy, the State must also consider the issue of GHG emissions "leakage."
+In its transition to a net zero greenhouse gas (GHG) emission economy, the State must also consider the issue of GHG emissions "leakage."
 Under the Climate Act, leakage is defined as, "A reduction in emissions of greenhouse gases in the state that is offset by an increase in emissions of greenhouse gases outside of the state."
 The concept of leakage is important given the fact that climate change is a global problem, whereas the State's policy authority is confined to activities within its borders.